Bodies and body parts: helping autistic children learn about them

-It’s important for your child with autism spectrum disorder (ASD) to understand the difference between public and private parts of the body.
-This will help your child understand what’s OK to do in private but not in public.
+It’s important for autistic children to understand the difference between public and private parts of the body.
+This helps children understand what’s OK to do in private but not in public.

 You might want to start with the idea of naked versus clothed.